aermosh/flexprop/README.md

 1. Download flexprop.tar.gz and unzip it into /opt (so that it’s /opt/flexprop):

-sudo tar -xvzf p2llvm.tar.gz -C /opt
+sudo tar -xvzf flexprop.tar.gz -C /opt

 *****************************************************************************************